Mr-Patelz/Card-Component/README.md

 # About

-  This is a solution to the Time tracking dashboard challenge on Frontend Mentor.
+  This is a solution to the challenge on Frontend Mentor.
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 # Overview